 Fox Run residents taking part in the Memory Walk.
 At this circular walk, residents were asked to memorize an image at each numbered stop.
-PHOTOS BY JOHN HEIDER I STAFF PHOTOGRAPHER

-Novi senior citizens work out their brains
+PHOTOS BY JOHN HEIDER | STAFF PHOTOGRAPHER Novi senior citizens work out their brains

 Fox Run residents Jim Blazak and Judy Fowler took part in a brain-building Memory Walk.
 They encountered games and puzzles that aimed to stir their ability to memorize people, places, things and activities.

-Brains at Fox Run got a workout recently during a special activity event that was done to help promote things like memory and socializaber of stations were set up including: " Memory walk: Remembering objects along the path in the court-
+By Lonnie Huhman Staff Writer Brains at Fox Run got a workout recently during a special activity event that was done to help promote things like memory and socialization.
 "This is a delightful event," said Fox Run resident Norma Arim, 94, a former teacher.
-"I'm in good health, but I do have some memory loss, so I'm hoping these things will help.
+"I'm in good health, but I do have some memory loss, so I'm hoping these things will help."
 The Brain Event was held June 6 at Fox Run's pool courtyard.
-A num-

-" Physical activity station: Exercises to develop non-dominant side.

-" Guard your health station: Word search to educate the key factors of a healthy lifestyle.

-" Healthy food station: Blindfold taste test of healthy food choices.

-" Sleep Station: Habits to encourage better sleep.

-" Socialization station: Ice-breaker to encourage conversation and new friendships.
+A number of stations were set up including: " Memory walk: Remembering objects along the path in the courtyard. " Physical activity station: Exercises to develop non-dominant side. " Guard your health station: Word search to educate the key factors of a healthy lifestyle. " Healthy food station: Blindfold taste test of healthy food choices. " Sleep Station: Habits to encourage better sleep. " Socialization station: Ice-breaker to encourage conversation and new friendships.
 This is event new to Fox Run and it's part of the overall focus on health and wellness.
 Deanne Klein, Fox Run's assistant manager of rehab and wellness, said, "This is an interactive event that really takes a look at a variety of areas in their lives."
 At the physical activity station, residents worked to use both sides of their brain by using both hands.
 Different movements were performed to get this done.
 Fox Run fitness coordinator Michael Knight said it's important to switch things up as much as possible.

-'Challenging your body and brain as much as you can is important for overall health and wellness," Knight
+"Challenging your body and brain as much as you can is important for overall health and wellness," Knight said.
 Ihuhman@hometownlife.com | 248-437-2011, ext.
-255. Twitter: @lhuhman
+255, Twitter: @Ihuhman

-Jump into

 Be sure to take advantage of all the great events we have planned for the month of July.
 Join in for fun, informative, and entertaining activities throughout the entire month!
 Events At: